 A Few Tips for your Binder

-Put at least three different quotes in your binder for each aspect.
+Put at least three different quotes in your binder for each supplier and item for your wedding.
 This also makes it easier to handle the budget.
+Compare your wedding suppliers’ pricing, packages and other services offered by them.

 Clean it out once in a while